 Foreign currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 The Company operates in Canada and Chile and portions of its expenditures are incurred in US Dollar and Chilean Peso.
-At December 31, 2023 and 2022, the value of financial assets and liabilities denominated in currencies other than the functional currency of the entity to which they relate is not significant.
+At December 31, 2024 and December 31, 2023, the value of financial assets and liabilities denominated in currencies other than the functional currency of the entity to which they relate is not significant.
+Foreign exchange risk is assessed as low.